-When you’re feeling sick or are injured, there are several key places you can go for medical care: a doctor’s office, an urgent care center, a retail health clinic or the emergency room.
+When you’re feeling sick or are injured, there are several places you can go for medical care: a doctor’s office, an urgent care center, a retail health clinic or the emergency room.
 Here’s a quick guide to help you know where to go, based on the urgency of your ailment and your budget.
 BCBS members can can visit the Blue Cross Blue Shield Provider Finder to find in-network providers.
 This includes doctors, dentists, hospitals, urgent care centers, and more.
 You can also log into your local BCBS company's site.

 If you don’t have a primary care doctor, take some time to review the options in your network and select one.
 If you are a BCBS member, you can use the Blue Cross Blue Shield Provider Finder to help your research.
-You can also read our tips on how to choose a doctor that’s right for you here.
+You can also read our tips on how to choose a doctor that’s right for you.

 In most cases, the out-of-pocket cost for visiting a retail health clinic or urgent care center will cost less than a trip to the emergency room, but it’s always a good idea to check to make sure the location you select is covered by your plan.
 BCBS members can use the Blue Cross Blue Shield Provider Finder to locate in-network facilities.
 You can find a list of the urgent care centers in your network on your Blue Cross Blue Shield (BCBS) company’s website, or by calling the 1-800 number on the back of your member ID card.

 Many BCBS companies also offer a 24-hour nurse line, which you can call any time with questions about your symptoms, complications from medication or advice on when to go to the doctor or emergency room.
 Check the back of your member ID card or your local BCBS company’s website for more information.